Significance of Karva Chauth

 On the day of the fast, women worship the rising moon with Shodasopachar (16-fold worship).
 All shringar (ornaments) items, along with beautiful clothes, are offered to an elder sister-in-law and mother-in-law after touching their feet.

-This year, Karva Chauth falls on 7th October, 2009.
-The day is very auspicious as Sarvarthsiddhi yoga starts at 10.52 and ends next day at sunrise.
-The moon will be visible at 20:13 all over India.
+This year, Karva Chauth falls on Wed, 1 Nov, 2023.
+The moon will be visible at 08:15 PM all over India.

 Legend behind Karva Chauth